-- Online Submission Support – Drop in: Your assessment points should have been created for you, we will be available to discuss what you need to do next, such as deploying tests, creating groups and attaching rubrics.
+- Online Submission Support – Drop in: Check that your assessment points should been created, and we will be available to discuss what you need to do next, such as deploying tests, creating groups and attaching rubrics.

 - Build a Rubric: Find out how to create and deploy a Rubric (online marking grid) in Blackboard.